Pubs in Brighton: History

 A decade later, the coming of the railway to Brighton further stimulated the local pub trade.
 Brighton station opened in 1841, and numerous pubs opened in the streets nearby: there were eight in Surrey Street alone by 1891, and Queen's Road "became lined with [them]" after it was laid out in 1845 (by 1891 there were 15 pubs on this road, which leads south from the station to the seafront.)
 Survivors around the station include the Queen's Head, which retains "its typical mid-19th-century façade", the Railway Bell, the Grand Central (formerly the Railway Inn), the Evening Star (where the Dark Star brewery was founded in 1994), the Battle of Trafalgar and the Sussex Yeoman.
 At Preston Park station, the Station Hotel opened in 1894.
 The Signalman (Railway Hotel) opposite London Road station is believed to have been built around the same time as the station opened in 1877.
 A pub called the Railway Arms on Freshfield Road was built close to the former Kemp Town railway station but was disused by 1945.
 The railway also inspired some pub names: the Good Companions (built in 1939) was named after a steam locomotive, and former pubs include the Locomotive Inn and the Railway Guard.
-Many other pubs commemorate local people and events: examples include the London Unity, named after a ship which rescued a hot air balloonist who had fallen into the English Channel in an attempt to fly from Brighton to France; the Queensbury [sic] Arms, behind the seafront, named after John Douglas, 9th Marquess of Queensberry who had a house nearby; the Constant Service, named after the local water company of that name; the Bat and Ball opposite The Level, named after the cricket and other bat-and-ball games which took place on The Level; and the Pedestrian Arms in the North Laine, whose landlord from 1869 was a "champion long-distance roadwalker".
+Many other pubs commemorate local people and events: examples include the London Unity, named after a ship which rescued a hot air balloonist who had fallen into the English Channel in an attempt to fly from Brighton to France; the Queensbury [sic] Arms, behind the seafront, named after John Douglas, 9th Marquess of Queensberry who had a house nearby; the Constant Service, named after the local water company of that name; the Bat and Ball opposite The Level, named after the cricket and other bat-and-ball games which took place on The Level; and the Pedestrian Arms in North Laine, whose landlord from 1869 was a "champion long-distance roadwalker".